spencergates/thylac.com/_pages/projects/3-project-curve.md

 feature_row1:
   - image_path: /assets/media/project-curve/marble1.png
     title: "Marble Runner"
     excerpt: "This was a group project for the Real-Time 3D Computer Graphics Software course.
 In this class we came up with pitches for 3D games and then formed project groups around the most popular ideas.
-My pitch was Return to the Curve, a Marble Blast Gold clone where the protagaonost Marbella has been transported to a strange flat world.
-Marbella must make it back to her nice curvy world by completeing the levels and avoiding evil Cube-Bots.
+My pitch was Return to the Curve, a Marble Blast Gold clone where the protagonist Marbella has been transported to a strange flat world.
+Marbella must make it back to her nice curvy world by completing the levels and avoiding evil Cube-Bots.
 Ultimately most of the plot was eventually lost in the rush to implement graphical features for the class, but in the end we ended up with a fun 3 level platformer."

 feature_row2:
   - image_path: /assets/media/project-curve/marble4.png